weaponsforge/git-switcher/README.md

 1. **main.bat**
    - Windows batch script to automate git user (view, edit and reset password) commands from a `~/.gitcredential` file.
-   - Follow the instructions for setting up Git Bash for usage with this script.
+   - Follow the instructions for setting up Git Bash for usage with this script at [GitBash Configuration with main.bat ](#gitbash-configuration-with-mainbat).

       > **WARNING:** This method stores a Git user's password or Personal Access Token (PAT) in a `~/.gitcredential` plain-text file, which maybe unsafe.
 Consider using the **main-wincred.bat** script to ensure stricter Git account security using the Windows Credential Manager.

 2. **main-wincred.bat**
    - Windows batch script to automate git user (view, edit and reset password) commands from the Windows Credential Manager.
-   - Follow the instructions for setting up Git Bash for usage with this script.
+   - Follow the instructions for setting up Git Bash for usage with this script at [GitBash Configuration with main-wincred.bat](#gitbash-configuration-with-main-wincredbat).

 ## Installation